CarloDiCastelnuovo/SC-exam/README.md

 -title: a string containing the title of the plot.

 # Example.py
-This file shows how to import the functions and the data to generate the images:
+This file shows how to import the functions and the data to generate the images.

+Here is shown how to generate two random dataframe and how to upload one.
+The beginning of the correct one is printed as a further demonstration.
 ```
 from Functions import fill_matricies_with_original_data, fill_matricies_with_smooth_data, fill_matricies_with_kMeansCluster_data, fill_matricies_with_gmmCluster_data
 from Functions import fill_matricies_with_kMeansCluster_AveragedData, fill_matricies_with_gmmCluster_AveragedData, check_correct_coordinates, print_images